petershin/liferay-learn/docs/analytics-cloud/latest/en/workspace-data/data-control-and-privacy.md

 ---
 # Data Control and Privacy

 Analytics Cloud provides administrative tools for managing individual data and privacy.
+Use these tools to assist you in meeting the General Data Protection Regulation (GDPR) requirements.
+Specifically,

+* Requesting access for download helps with meeting the right to data portability.
+* Requesting deletion of a user helps with the right to be forgotten.
+* Requesting suppression of a user helps with the right to restrict processing.

 To access the tools, click *Settings* &rarr; *Data Control & Privacy*.

 ![Different tools are found in the data control and privacy section of settings.](./data-control-and-privacy/images/01.png)